Czech Republic women's national ball hockey team

-The Czech Republic women's national ball hockey team is the women's national ball hockey team of the Czech Republic, and a member of the International Street and Ball Hockey Federation (ISBHF).
-The team has competed in every Women’s Ball Hockey World Championship since its inception in 2007.
+The Czech Republic women's national ball hockey team (Česká hokejbalová reprezentace žen) represents the Czech Republic in international ball hockey competition.
+The team is organized by the Czech Ball Hockey Association (CBHA; Českomoravský svaz hokejbalu—ČMSHb) – a member of the International Street and Ball Hockey Federation (ISBHF) – and participates in the Ball Hockey World Championship.

 History

-In 2009, the Czech Republic were the host country for the first time in the history of the Women's Ball Hockey World Championship.
-With games contested in the city of Plzeň, the team enjoyed a podium finish.
+The Czech Republic hosted the second Women's Ball Hockey World Championship in 2009.
+Matches were played in the city of Plzeň and the national team secured its second bronze medal finish.

+They reached the final of the 2022 tournament, winning a silver medal after losing to host country Canada in the final.